ev3dev/brickstrap/README.md

 solution of turning some configuration files into a bootable image all without the need for root privileges.
 The stack of tools consists of:

-* [proot]: Provides a chroot environment (relies on [QEMU] for running foreign binaries)
+* [user-unshare]: Handles kernel namespaces and bind mounting host paths.
 * [multistrap]: Bootstraps a Debian system using multiple APT sources.
 * [libguestfs]: Creates the actual disk image.

-TODO: Need to figure out the minimum version requirements for these tools.

 The name "brickstrap" comes from the fact that it was developed to bootstrap the [LEGO MINDSTORMS EV3 Intelligent Brick][mindstorms] as part of the [ev3dev] project.
-Nevertheless, it should work well for other embedded systems too.
+Nevertheless, it works well for other embedded systems too.
+We have Rapsberry Pi and soon will have BeagleBone Black configurations as well.

 Installation